caneryasar/ProjectParcel/README.md

 # 🛵 Go-Go Delivery

 **Go-Go Delivery** is a lighthearted, time-based 3D delivery game where the player takes control of a scooter-riding frog and races against the clock to pick up and deliver packages around a stylized city.
-The game was developed as part of a university lecture project by Caner Yaşar (programming) and Gamze Nur Gürbüzer (3D art & modeling).
+The game was developed as part of a university lecture project.

 ---